knexator/blog/_time_genres/glorified-undo.md

 I'm not sure that such a game would be interesting; besides, executing the players' creation and finding the appropriate timeline is in general an NP-hard problem.
 Still, if you see (or create) a game like this, please contact me & I'll feature it here!

+Update: JumbleTheCircle found a game in this category!
+[Save Scummer](http://www.zincland.com/7drl/savescummer/) by Jeff Lait is a tongue-in-cheek roguelike where most actions are done automatically, leaving the player the only truly important choice: when to save and load.
+When the game's randomness conspires against you, simply undo a bit and try again until you get lucky!
+Fun experience, highly recommended.
 -----